ridwanmsharif/mqueue/README.md

 ## Disclaimer

 Purely experimental project.
 Designed for learning purposes not production use.
+This weas my first project in Go, the implementation here is largely based on [asim/mq](https://www.github.com/asim/mq), I'm tracking his incremental progress and repeating the same

 ## Contributing